cheqd/product-docs/veramo-sdk-for-cheqd/troubleshooting-setup.md

 This error is thrown if the `cosmosPayerMnemonic` value is set to an incorrect number of words (it should either be 12 or 24 words), or if it's left to the default value of `'your cosmos payer mnemonic'`.

-*Note*: You can use the same mnemonic for both mainnet and testnet, since the same account address has separate balances on different networks.
+_Note_: You can use the same mnemonic for both mainnet and testnet, since the same account address has separate balances on different networks.

+_Heads-up_: Even if you're trying it on `testnet` you still need to put `cosmosPayerMnemonic` for your `mainnet` (You can use the same `cosmosPayerMnemonic`).
+Otherwise, you will still be getting the same error as above when you run `veramo config check -f agent.yml`.

+### 3. Running `wget -c https://raw.githubusercontent.com/cheqd/did-provider-cheqd/main/agent.yml` command is giving you errors:

+- First, create `agent.yml` file at `root` directory level.

+- Second, go to this [url](https://raw.githubusercontent.com/cheqd/did-provider-cheqd/main/agent.yml), copy everything from there and paste it in your `agent.yml` file.
+And you're good to go. 😉